LiskArchive/lisk-legacy-docs/troubleshooting/troubleshooting.md

 ```

 #### Solution 3:
-If postgreSQL has been installed globally on the system, disable it temporary:
+If postgreSQL has been installed globally on the system, disable it:
 ```bash
 systemctl stop postgresql
 systemctl disable postgresql